 Praise TV features pastor Gilbert Deya, a self-styled evangelical bishop from Peckham, south London, who claimed to deliver miracle babies to infertile women and has faced accusations of child abduction.

-other services were comprised in the Licensed Service.
-Ofcom therefore concluded that Destiny Broadcasting Network Europe Limited had ceased to provide the Licensed Service in accordance with section 362(2) of the Act and that, accordingly, it
+which programmes and other services were comprised in the Licensed Service.
+Ofcom therefore concluded that Destiny Broadcasting Network Europe Limited had ceased to provide the Licensed Service in accordance with section 362(2) of the Act and that,

 Ofcom's annual survey of consumer attitudes towards broadcasting charts the changing public opinion towards media issues.

 UK adults increasingly believe that the 9pm watershed on TV is set at the right time, Ofcom research reveals.
 The